The New Dental Specialty of Orofacial Pain

 These symptoms often result from many causes that may injure or strain the muscles, joints, and nerves of the face.

-Consider the following case as an example.
+Consider the following pain management case as an example.

 A 32-year old female patient, Patricia, presented with a 5-year history of jaw pain, pain in multiple teeth, ear pain, and headaches with neck pain, limited jaw function, and TM joint noise.
 Her pain began after 3rd molar extractions when she was 20 years of age and then continued despite a series of treatments including endodontic treatment on painful teeth, dental crowns, chiropractic care, and multiple medications including opioid analgesics from her physician.
 Ultimately, she was referred to an Orofacial Pain Specialist.
 The specialist diagnosed multiple physical disorders which included masticatory and cervical myofascial muscle pain, temporomandibular joint disc disorder with joint pain, migraine headaches, and periodontal ligament strain of the teeth from clenching.
 She also had multiple contributing factors including opioid dependency, oral parafunctional habits including clenching and grinding, depression, work loss, and stress from finances, social situation, and others.